niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

-24. `bos open`: Helps to open channels to the network, batch opening and funding from external/cold wallet is supported.
+24. `bos open`: Helps to open channels to the network, batch opening and funding from external/cold wallet is supported. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
   - Arguments:
     `pubkey`: public key of the node you want to open a channel to.
 Can enter multiple with a space in between.
   - Flags:
     - `amount`: capacity of the channel in Sats you want to open, can specify a separate amount if batch opening channels, default 5M sats if not specified
-    - `external-funding`: give you an address for you to sign from your external wallet along with the amount.
+    - `external-funding`: give you an address for you to sign from your external wallet along with the amount. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
     - `set-fee-rate`: waits until the channel is open and attempts to set a forwarding fee rate, this process needs to run in the background until a channel is open.
 Have to run in background process manager like tmux, nohup or keep the ssh session open
     - `type`: public/private, defaulted to public
      <br></br>